zhreshold/zupply/README.md

 #### Why Zupply
 - Tired of repetitive coding on reading/writing files?
 Logging messages?
 Loading configurations?
 - Feel desperate transfering code to another platform because you hard-coded in platform specific ways?
-- Currently using Boost which is good, but want a small and portable one after all.
+- Reluctant to use Boost because it's not portable at all?
+- Hate setting up environments on a clean computer without any develop library which is required to be linked by many programs?
 - Just want to build a small demo, why bother libraries such as OpenCV just for reading/writing images?

 - ##### If you agree at least two of them, zupply will be the right tool.